kb1000fx/hexo-theme-meadow/README.md

 ### Mathjax

 Set enabled to true and engine to mathjax

+Set `mhchem` to `true` if you wanna use it to write chemical equations.

 Add `mathjax: true` in Front-matter of the article you want to use mathjax.
 ### Katex